wagnojunior/beamprofiler/docs/usage.rst

       :noindex:

-   The file ``example - energy curve.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
+   The file ``lab_beam - energy curve.png`` is created and saved in the ``C:\Users\wagnojunior.ab\Desktop\Tutorial\pdd`` directory.
 Unlike the other auxiliary graphs, there are no customization for the normalized energy curve plot.

    .. figure:: images/example_energy_curve.png
          :scale: 40 %
-         :alt: Normalized energy curve plot for the pdd lab_beam.xls
+         :alt: Default normalized energy curve plot for the pdd lab_beam.xls

-         Normalized energy curve plot for the pdd lab_beam.xls
+         Default normalized energy curve plot for the pdd lab_beam.xls

 10. **Generate the report file**